Profiles

 He was the first Malaysian correspondent for AsiaBizTech.com, a Nikkei Business Publications, Inc website based in Silicon Valley in 1997.

-Besides Nikkei he has also provided exclusive content for some of the most prominent online technology and business publishers in the Asia Pacific region including CNET, ZDNet and Newsbytes, a Washington Post-Newsweek subsidiary.
+Besides Nikkei, he was also at various times, the Malaysian correspondent for some of the most prominent online technology and business publishers in the Asia Pacific region including CNET, ZDNet and Newsbytes, a Washington Post-Newsweek subsidiary.

-As a journalist, Julian has contributed to the New Straits Times, The Star, The Edge and the New Zealand Herald.
+As a journalist, Julian has contributed to the New Straits Times, The Star and The Edge in Malaysia and the New Zealand Herald.
 He is skilled in writing and editing news stories as well as doing analyses and features for print and online publications.

 Julian began his career as a freelancer for New Straits Times, and then as a journalist with The Star in 1984.
 He switched to travel writing in 1989 and won the Tourist Development Corporation’s Best Travel Writer award that same year.